Asset-Based Community Development: Strategies for Community Engagement and Sustainability-Sessions I and II

 Foundations of Positive Youth Development Series: Everyone's an Asset Builder and Sharing the Asset Message

-During this course, you will learn how to support young people in your life as well as engage the family and communities of the youth connected to your work.
+During this course, you will learn how to support young people in your life and engage the families and communities of the youth connected to your work.

 Everyone’s an Asset Builder (Part I)

-Developmental Assets are listed under all prevention-focused, youth development areas of services around which the RYD program will be designed, including improving academic performance, life skills education, caregiver involvement, recreation, sports, cultural and artistic activities, positive adult mentors, service learning, and STEM Learning.
+Developmental Assets are listed under all prevention-focused, youth development service areas around which the RYD program will be designed.
+These include improving academic performance, life skills education, caregiver involvement, recreation, sports, cultural and artistic activities, positive adult mentors, service learning, and STEM Learning.

 The first day of the two-day training introduces the Developmental Assets® framework and the powerful role of individual asset builders in the lives of youth.
 This workshop will help participants: